Nordic Spa vs Korean Spa: How to Choose the Right Kind of Rest

 Energy: alert, awakening, grounding

-There is something about the bathhouse experience, the uniforms, the delicious asian food, the diversity of saunas, and the movie theater that has me running to this experience each time I get a small bag and a day off.
+There is something about the bathhouse experience, the cozy uniforms, the delicious asian food, the diversity of saunas, and the movie theater that has me running to this experience each time I get a small bag and a day off.

 Also, for my readers who want to rejuvenate their at-home body washes, lotions, and serums, a Korean scrub treatment will remove dead skin cells, enhancing the effectiveness of their at-home products.